Uberspace/status-page/content/issues/2019-10-11-packet-loss-at-site-fra3.md

   - FRA3
 severity: disrupted
 ---
-_Investigating_ - We are investigating packet loss at FRA3 site
+_Investigating_ - We are investigating packet loss at site FRA3 (uvensys).